What is Hepatitis B?

 How is it treated?

-To reduce the risk of further liver damage, people with hepatitis B should:
+To reduce the risk of further liver damage, people with chronic hepatitis B should:

 - get vaccinated against hepatitis A.

-If you have hepatitis B it is important to tell people who may have been exposed, so that they can get tested.
+If you have hepatitis B it is important to tell people who may have been exposed, so that they can get tested and vaccinated.

 If you are infectious and you have had unprotected sex or shared needles with someone who is not immune, they need to see a doctor immediately in case they need immunoglobulin.
-Family members and housemates may also be at risk of infection if they are not immune, and should be vaccinated to help stop the spread of the virus.
+For sexual exposure to hepatitis B virus, immunoglobulin given up to 14 days after exposure may still be effective.
+Family members and housemates may also be at risk of infection if they are not immune, and should be vaccinated.

-Your doctor or sexual health clinic can help you identify who may be at risk and help contact them.
+Your doctor or sexual health clinic can help you identify other people who may be at risk and help to contact them.
 If you wish, your doctor can make the contact for you, while also keeping your identity confidential.

 What is the public health response?

-Doctors, hospitals and laboratories, schools and childcare centres must notify new cases of Hepatitis B to the local public health unit.
-This information is kept confidential and is used to better understand who is at risk of the disease and to help control further spread.
+Doctors, hospitals and laboratories must notify new cases of viral hepatitis to the local public health unit.
+This information is kept confidential and is used to control further spread and better understand who is at risk of the disease.

 - NSW Sexual Health Infoline 1800 451 624